-The new YouTube Studio beta includes a huge side menu and fixed header, which is really poor use of screen real estate, and causes usability issues.
-The side menu just takes up too much space on the screen, and can not be closed.
+The new YouTube Studio beta includes a huge side menu and a fixed header, which I think is poor use of screen real estate, and it causes usability issues on smaller screens.
+The side menu takes up too much screen space, and it can not be closed.
 The same is the case with the fixed/sticky header at the top of the screen.

-The part below the header is also problematic, as it is also fixed.
-It would have been better if they used a more usable layout, like a 3-column layout, or if they kept it in the side-menu.
-Having fixed elements on a page is something I generally dislike, because it is very hard without disrupting the users view of actual content.
+The part attached below the header is even more annoying.
+Having fixed elements on a page is something I generally dislike, because it is very hard to do in a good way, without disrupting the users view of the content itself.

 YouTube Studio Beta

 Luckily the new design is still only in beta, so we can hope that they will abandon the idea about having a fixed header, and instead leave the header at the top of the site, when scrolling, where it belongs.
 Alternatively they might be able to learn from Facebook, as the header on FB does not take up nearly as much space.